-The Kentucky Board of Nursing provides an overview of nursing, including various nursing programs that produce nurses of different skill levels and pay grades.
+The Kentucky Board of Nursing provides an overview of nursing, including various nursing programs that produce nurses with different scopes and pay grades.

 A person considering a nursing research career must choose the type of program to pursue, including a bachelor’s or master’s degree program.
 Additional educational opportunities are available after completing a master’s degree program as well.

-North Carolina is anticipating a critical nursing shortage, making this location an attractive state for nurses looking for competitive wages and varied job opportunities.
+North Carolina anticipates a critical nursing shortage, making this location an attractive state for nurses looking for competitive wages and varied job opportunities.

-The job of a hospice nurse can be very difficult emotionally due to the nature of the role, but it is also a very valued service for patients and their families.
+A hospice nurse’s job can be challenging emotionally due to the nature of the role, but it is also a very valued service for patients and their families.

-The American Association of Nurse Practitioners lists education and training requirements as well as typical job responsibilities of nurse practitioners.
+The American Association of Nurse Practitioners lists education and training requirements and typical job responsibilities.

 An advanced practice nurse is a registered nurse with additional training and skills in a specified field, such as midwifery or anesthesia.

-A women’s health nurse practitioner provides specialized care for women in areas such as reproduction, gynecology, obstetrics, family planning, eating disorders, and menopause.
+A women’s health nurse practitioner provides specialized care for women in reproduction, gynecology, obstetrics, family planning, eating disorders, and menopause.

 Geriatric nurses specialize in caring for the elderly population.
 Geriatric nurses might work in hospitals, nursing homes, clinics, and home care.